 This dairy free chicken pot pie is very simple to make and uses ingredients you have on hand.
 You can also easily swap out ingredients you don’t like for ones you prefer.

-I used to love chicken pot pie as a kid and I considered the frozen individual pies my dad would get my brothers and I a big treat.
+I used to love chicken pot pie as a kid and I considered the frozen individual pies we’d sometimes buy a big treat.

-I decided to add garlic for additional flavor.
+So now I add garlic for additional flavor.
 Other optional additions to the pie are potatoes and celery.
-Some, although pretty uncommon, and thyme.
+Some, although pretty uncommon, add thyme.

 It’s not traditional by any means, but sometimes I like to add a touch of sophistication when I’m serving it exclusively to adults.